-Often employers require candidates to complete the job application the company website, using a job search website, or using a computer station at their location.
+Often employers require candidates to complete the job application on the company website, use a job search website, or use a computer station at their location.
 This can be tricky for someone not used to filling out forms on a computer.
-Sometime you have a limited time to complete the online application.
+Sometimes you have limited time to complete the online application.

 Use this practice online job application form to help you get comfortable with the process.

 Applying In Person

 When going to a company to fill out an application in person, keep these in mind:

 - Be polite and respectful to everyone you meet — from the time you enter the parking lot to the time you meet with the potential employer.

 - Assume that you are being watched while filling out the application.
 Employers want to see if any job candidate is like someone who will represent their company well.

 - Dress as if you were going for an interview.

 - Do some research on the company before going there.
 Then you can impress them if you are asked to interview on the spot.